 Testosterone stimulates the bone marrow and may increase the production of red blood cells from the bone marrow.
 This may cause an elevation in the amount of red blood cells in your blood.
 This is usually not harmful.
 If the hemoglobin and hematocrit (blood count) get too high, high blood pressure may be a result.
 This can be treated easily: blood may be donated to the blood bank to reduce red blood cell mass and thin the blood.

 Testosterone therapy may also shrink the testicles mildly in younger men.
-This can be an aesthetic problem and may be prevented with meds (HCG).
+This can be an aesthetic problem and may be prevented with meds (A Special Medication).
 However, in older men, this does not appear to be a major problem, but these preventive meds may be used by them too if desired.
 In younger men, it may also decrease the sperm count making it more difficult to conceive a baby.
-Thus, many times young men will elect to do HCG as an alternative therapy.
+Thus, many times young men will elect to do A Special Medication as an alternative therapy.

 Hormone deficiency is a common cause of hair loss and treatment with estradiol and testosterone pellet therapy can help to re-grow hair.
 Hair becomes thicker and less dry with pellet therapy.
 However, some people do experience hair loss and medications may need to be used to counteract this.
 Hair loss is a common symptom in women if testosterone is given in too high a dose, especially when starting hormone pellet therapy.
 That’s why TrueMD has developed its own proprietary method to titrating the dose of pellet therapy for women to avoid some of these unwanted side effects.